You can use a Bluetooth headset with your Desk Pro, Desk Mini, DX70, and DX80. Either pair it directly with the device or use a USB dongle.

 It’s possible to connect your Bluetooth headset using a dongle.
 This gives you better audio quality.
 On the down side, there’s no synchronization of headset volume and the volume on your Desk device when using a dongle.

 To see which Bluetooth dongles we’ve tested and recommend, see USB Headsets and Handsets Supported for DX80.

 Activate Bluetooth pairing on the headset.

-Bluetooth is enabled by default, but if it’s disabled, toggle it back on.
+If Bluetooth is disabled, toggle it ON.

-The Desk Pro, DX70, or DX80 scans for devices.
+The Desk Pro, Desk Mini, DX70, or DX80 scans for devices.
 When it discovers the Bluetooth headset, the headset shows up in the device list.
 Select your headset from the list and the pairing begins.
 It may take a few seconds for the pairing to complete.